- A “wrongful death” lawsuit, to compensate the survivors for their losses, and/or

 More typical economic damages in a survival cause of action include (but are not limited to);

-- Medical bills the decedent incurred because of the wrongful act,
+- Medical expenses the decedent incurred because of the wrongful act,

 - Damage to the decedent’s property during the wrongful act, and/or